-At last quit R (q()) and finally install the latest version of the maDB package by typing R CMD INSTALL maDB_1.3.7.tar.gz.
+- At last quit R(q()) - At last the newest version of the maDB package has to be installed:

+'''

+R CMD INSTALL maDB_1.5.1.tar.gz

+'''

 It is important to note that there should be no errors during the installation of required Bioconductor packages!
 It is not suggested to go on with the installation of CARMAweb if not all required packages where installed correctly!